Procedure Supply and Supplier Evaluation

 • Any copies of permits (including waste)

-• Declarations of expertise (, , information provision).
+• Declarations of expertise (certification, maintenance, provision).

-The first deliveries are closely monitored to assess whether the agreements made are fulfilled and / or used the quality, , and price used are in accordance with agreements.
+The first deliveries are closely monitored to assess whether the agreements made are fulfilled and / or used the quality, safety, and price used are in accordance with agreements.
 After approval (after trial delivery) the supplier is included in the accepted list.
-A product supplier is only approved with GFSI certification or on-site audit that looks at product safety, HACCP, GMP (good manufacturing practices) and tracing.
+A product supplier is only approved with GFSI certification or on-site audit that looks at product safety, HACCP, GMP (good manufacturing practices) and .
 This audit must be performed by an experienced and demonstrably competent product safety auditor, whereby an EU will also suffice when all audit reports are available.
-In the case of outsourced or activities, a GFSI accreditation must be renewed annually and / or the above audit must be performed annually.
+In the of outsourced production or packaging activities, a GFSI must be renewed annually and / or the above audit must be performed annually.
 Test protocols should also be drawn up for these activities for the outsourced work on visual, , and / or microbiological parameters.

 It is checked whether the purchased product or outsourced process falls withing the scope of the GFSI certificate.